-The Premiere Podcast for Insights on the US Housing Market
+The Premier Podcast for Insights on the US Housing Market

 Issues, interviews, and insights into the U.S. housing market.
 Monthly takes on what’s happening in the housing market today, and what might be happening tomorrow.
 From the John Burns Real Estate Consulting team.

 Meet the Host

 Dean Wehrli, Principal, John Burns Real Estate Consulting

 Dean manages residential and commercial real estate consulting assignments across the country and has deep knowledge of California’s Bay Area, Sacramento, and Central Valley markets as well as Northern Nevada.
 Dean specializes in aggregating housing market trends and conducting primary research, including consumer research, to recommend the product segmentation that will maximize price and absorption for specific target buyer profiles.